APPlause! K-12 Performing Arts Series

 - How long will the performance last?

 Most APPlause!
 K-12 Performing Arts Series performances are approximately 60 minutes in length.
 Occasionally, a performance will run longer than an hour – this will be noted in advance.
-Please check the details on the performance description for specific show information.
+Please check the details on each performance description for information on specific shows.

 - How do we schedule lunch or a specific tour before or after our performance?

 Please indicate that you would like to be contacted about tours and lunch options on the “Reserve tickets for APPlause! events” page.